 The proper compost mix requires both carbon (C) and nitrogen (N) at the proper ratio near 30:1.
 This will result in a composting process that generates little odour yet offers an environment where microorganisms can flourish.
-Fresh carcasses have a low C:N of 14:1.
-Plant materials such as wood chips, sawdust, chopped corn stover, shredded paper or straw have a high C:N for on-farm mortality composting.
+Fresh poultry carcasses contain approximately 80% moisture, 12% C and 2.4% N, thus have a low C:N of 5:1 by weight.
+Plant materials such as dry poultry litter, wood chips, sawdust, chopped corn stover, shredded paper or straw have a high C:N for on-farm mortality composting.